openpnp/openpnp/CvPipeline.md

 1. Go to the OpenPnP install directory on the command line.
 2. Run `java -cp openpnp-gui-0.0.1-alpha-SNAPSHOT.jar org.openpnp.vision.pipeline.ui.StandaloneEditor`

+The standalone pipeline editor has one additional leftmost panel for quickly choosing input images for an `imageRead` stage, with just a single mouse click or an `up` or `down` keypress.

 # Stage Documentation

 ## Note to Contributors